pursuit-curriculum/unit-front-end-web-development/request-response-cycle-api-postman/readme.md

 #### Server

 A server is any program that can receive a request and send a response.
-A server can be any computer, but typically, there are specialized computers that work as servers.
+A server can run on any computer, but typically, there are specialized computers that work as servers.
 Unlike your laptop, which can go to sleep or is offline when you take it somewhere, servers are computers designed to stay powered up and online all the time.
 Each website has one or more servers that respond to each request made by a client.

 When servers receive a request, they will respond in some way.
 Servers often respond with HTML or JSON.
 The server may respond with the information needed to display a webpage if the request is valid.
 If invalid, it may respond with an error of some sort.